connected-little-boxes/HullOS-Z/docs/pythonishref.md

 # HullOS Python-ish

 HullOS programs can be written at two levels.
 At the high level you can use HullOS scripting commands in a language we called “Python-ish”.
-At the low level you can use HullOS "star" commands.
-Each star command equates to a single low-level command that is interpreted when the device runs the program.
+At the low level you can use HullOS "star" commands. see (HullOSRef.md) Each star command equates to a single low-level command that is interpreted when the device runs the program.
 A scripting command may be comprised of one or more "star" commands.
 A star (*) command provides access to low level programming features.
 Star commands are pre-ceded by the * character.
 They can be used at any point in a program.
 HullOS programs support the following programming constructions

 * named variables and simple expressions
 * conditional execution using if – else